Postwar American Television

 (1948 - 10 inch)

-This set was made for use as a monitor, possibly in the office of a TV executive.
+Many of these sets could be connected to a “master” TV receiver, allowing.
+Similar sets were used in the Hotelvision TV system.
 It has no tuner, and has audio and video inputs.
 Similar units were used as part of the Hotelvision system.
 A series of pushbuttons on the duplicator sent a signal back over a cable to a central point, where TV sets with audio and video outputs were permanently tuned to the channels available in the area.
 The signals from the pushbuttons routed the A/V signals from the desired channel to the duplicator, located in a hotel room.
 A separate cable went from each room to the central point.

 This set was refinished by and donated by Charles Harper of Paris, KY.